YellowStarSoftware/YellowStar/README.md

 	- circle vs plane

 Probably upcoming features:
-- update Quaternion to be more consistent with Complex
 - collision detection algorithms that are ready on paper but not in the project yet:
     - cut cone vs sphere (it's useful for frustum culling)
     - cylinder vs sphere